joanroig/cloud-invoicing/README.md

 To provide a better understanding of all actors, the process flow looks like this:

 1. `Google Sheet` triggers `Apps Script`
-2. `Apps Script` sends POST request to `App Engine` and does login via `IAP`
+2. `Apps Script` sends POST request to `App Engine` and does authenticate via `IAP`
 3. `App Engine` runs the `Invoice Generator`
 4. The `Invoice Generator` uses a `Service Account` to:
    - Read `Google Sheet` and check all data
    - Update `Google Sheet`
    - Upload invoices to `Google Drive`

+Following the guide **completely** will require to enable multiple Google Cloud APIs.
+You will be asked to enable them when needed via CLI or via the Google Cloud website:

+- Cloud Billing API
+- Cloud Logging API
+- Cloud Build API
+- Google Sheets API
+- Google Drive API
+- Cloud Identity-Aware Proxy API
+- Cloud Pub/Sub API
+- Cloud Functions API

 ### Google App Engine setup

 - [Create a Google Cloud project](https://console.cloud.google.com/cloud-resource-manager) and [enable billing](https://console.cloud.google.com/billing) for it.
-- _Optional: configure a Cloud Function to prevent unwanted billings: https://cloud.google.com/billing/docs/how-to/notify & https://www.youtube.com/watch?v=KiTg8RPpGG4_
+- _Optional: configure a Cloud Function to prevent unwanted billings with the [official documentation](https://cloud.google.com/billing/docs/how-to/notify) or with [this video](https://www.youtube.com/watch?v=KiTg8RPpGG4_).\_
 - [Install gcloud CLI](https://cloud.google.com/sdk/docs/install-sdk) and run `gcloud init` in the project root folder and connect to your project.
 - Run the command `yarn gcloud:deploy` in the root directory to upload the nodejs project.
 The build folder will be built and then deployed, if you execute the command `gcloud app deploy` remember to build the project before.
 - [Enable IAP](https://console.cloud.google.com/security/iap) for the project (toggle the button for your App Engune app), select "All Web Services" and add the gmail you use to access in the Google Sheets document by pressing the "Add Principal" button.
 Assign the role `IAP-secured Web App User`